Breban History, Family Crest & Coats of Arms

 The surname Breban was first found in the counties of Kent where they arrived from the Duchy of Brabant and gave their name to the village and parish of Braborne in the shire.
 They were granted a manor and estates soon after the Norman Conquest of England in 1066 by Duke William of Normandy.
 In William's army the Brabants were known by their distinctive name, the Great Warrior.

 Early History of the Breban family

-Another 171 words (12 lines of text) covering the year 1300 is included under the topic Early Breban History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Breban research.
+Another 55 words (4 lines of text) covering the years 1300, 1590 and 1654 are included under the topic Early Breban History in all our PDF Extended History products and printed products wherever possible.

 Breban Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Breban were recorded, including Braborne, Brabant, Braban, Brabourne, Braband, Branantine and many more.

 Outstanding amongst the family at this time was Theophilius Babourne (b.
 1590), English writer on the Sabbath question, a native of Norwich.
 "The date of his birth is fixed by his own statement in 1654: 'I...